Americans are split on wanting the National Guard to monitor voting, a new poll finds

 "I think the conflict with Iran and recent terrorist bombing attempt in New York may influence public opinion on this issue, especially over the next few weeks," Morley said in an email to NPR.
 "Most of the time having the National Guard at polling places would be seen as unnecessary.
 But I think most average Americans may be far more worried about the possibility of a terrorist attack than they are about the National Guard."

-Trump has not said he wants to deploy the Guard for this year's midterms, but in an interview with the New York Times in January he said he wished he had deployed Guard members in 2020 to try to seize election equipment he falsely claims was manipulated.
+Trump has not said he wants to deploy the National Guard for this year's midterms, but in an interview with The New York Times in January he said he wished he had deployed guard members in 2020 to try to seize election equipment he falsely claims was manipulated.

 And state and local voting officials have told NPR they began to worry about the possibility after the National Guard deployments to numerous American cities last year.